16 incredible things to do in Barcelona, Spain

 9. Parc de la Ciutadella

 You really should stroll around the park because you can find dozens of hidden sculptures and statues scattered all over the place!
-The most eye-catching momument is the Cascada Momumental, a beautiful fountain designed by José Fontseré, with the help of Gaudí.
-It is the most picturesque spot of the park, and also our personal favorite!
+The most eye-catching monument is the Cascada Monumental.
+This is a beautiful fountain designed by José Fontseré, with the help of Gaudí.
+It is the most picturesque spot of the park, and also our personal favorite.

 10. Arc de Triomf